TD22057/insteon-mqtt/doc/mqtt.md

 Supported: modem, devices

 This commands modifies the all link database on the device to add it as a controller of another device.
 If the two-way flag is set (true is the default), it will also modify the other device database to have an entry as the responder of the first device.
-The group is an integer (1-255) of the Insteon group number to use for the link.
+There is a group input (1-255) of the Insteon group number to use for the each end.
+The controller group is the button being pressed.
+The responder group is the button that should respond.
 The command payload is:

    ```
-   { "cmd" : "db_add_ctrl_of", "addr" : aa.bb.cc, "group" : group,
+   { "cmd" : "db_add_ctrl_of", "local_group" : ctrl_group,
+     remote_addr" : aa.bb.cc, "remote_group" : resp_group,
+     ["two_way" : true/false], [refresh" : true/false],
-     ["two_way" : true/false], ["data" : [D1, D2,D3]] }
+     ["local_data" : [D1,D2,D3]], ["remote_data" : [D1, D2,D3]] } }
    ```

 ### Add the device as a responder of another device.

 Supported: modem, devices

 This commands modifies the all link database on the device to add it as a responder of another device.
 If the two-way flag is set (true is the default), it will also modify the other device database to have an entry as the controller of the first device.
-The group is an integer (1-255) of the Insteon group number to use for the link.
+There is a group input (1-255) of the Insteon group number to use for the each end.
+The controller group is the button being pressed.
+The responder group is the button that should respond.
 The command payload is:

    ```
-   { "cmd" : "db_add_resp_of", "addr" : aa.bb.cc, "group" : group,
+   { "cmd" : "db_add_resp_of", "local_group" : resp_group,
+     remote_addr" : aa.bb.cc, "remote_group" : ctrl_group,
+     ["two_way" : true/false], [refresh" : true/false],
-     ["two_way" : true/false], ["data" : [D1, D2,D3]] } }
+     ["local_data" : [D1,D2,D3]], ["remote_data" : [D1, D2,D3]] } }
    ```